LeatherPotato/latex-notes-template/README.md

+# My LaTex Notes Template
-# Thnk you for checking out my latex notes template. please star it or something -- idk how gituhb works, but i want more of whatever the social currency here is :]
+Thnk you for checking out my latex notes template. please star it or something -- idk how gituhb works, but i want more of whatever the social currency here is :]

 ## What different files and directories should be used for